By Teachers, For Teachers

 Is it possible for teachers to maintain healthy habits in their classroom celebrations during this candy-packed holiday without being a total drag?
 Absolutely!

-Here are tips to help you create healthy Halloween snacks for school and throw a nutrition-friendly event.
+Here are tips to help you create healthy Halloween treats for school and throw a nutrition-friendly event.

 Halloween is a holiday with more to offer than just treats – there are also tricks and all things spooky to get your students attention.